outsmartchad/solana-trading-cli/README.md

 - Fastest Copy Trade Program

+- Fetch the real-time lp-burn percentage, reserve and market cap of any raydium pool

 - **_Got everything needed for any developer to create their own trading bot_**

 ## Credits